ItharDev/RPG-Viewer-Client/README.md

 Tokens placed into the Scene are then fully configurable on their own.
 But here's the twist: Blueprints can optionally be **marked as Synced** from their context menu — look for the little globe icon on the right side of the Blueprint in the Side Panel.

 If you drag a **Synced Blueprint** into a Scene, that Token maintains a live connection with the original.
 Update the Blueprint?
 All Tokens using it will update too.
 Adjust a Token that originated from it?
 The source Blueprint (and its other synced Tokens) update along with it.
-It's one big happy hive mind.

 > [!IMPORTANT]
 > Each Blueprint can only sync to Tokens that were created from it *after* it was marked as synced.
 Existing Tokens won't retroactively sync.